cjchanx/BookAGym/README.md

 # Build and Development Instructions

 To run the project, open BookAGym.sln inside Visual Studio 2022 (for compatibility with ASP.NET CORE 6).
 Press the continue buttons from the top to compile and run the program.
-A webpage will be available under https://localhost:443 which links to the project.
+A webpage will be available under https://localhost:443 or http://localhost:80 which links to the project.

 In order to ensure a connection to a properly configured database, setup a database using the GymDB.sql file.
 Once the database is setup, point to it inside Webservice/appsettings.json inside the connection string in the following format
 ```